Skip to main content

 Only after the static images are approved do they move to the animation phase using tools like V03 or Kling.
 Because the input is a high-resolution image (an ingredient) rather than just text, the video model's job is simplified to just "moving" the pixels that are already there, rather than inventing new ones.
 This dramatically reduces hallucinations and ensures the final video matches the approved storyboard.

-The new frontier: motion control and performance transfer
+AI remote production: motion control and performance transfer

 The workflow is evolving rapidly with the introduction of motion control features, specifically in tools like Kling 2.6.
 This technology introduces "performance transfer," which allows a human actor's video performance to drive an AI-generated character.